Alexon1999/django-boilerplate/doc/git_branch_strategy.md

 This flow ensures that all new features are reviewed and tested before they are deployed to production.
 The usage of environments and tagging (release) helps manage releases in an orderly fashion, and bugfixes can be handled expediently when needed.

-Remember to protect the `release/*` branches so that only certain users can push to them and trigger deployments.
+Remember to protect the `release-*` branches so that only certain users can push to them and trigger deployments.

 <br/>